michaelmechenko/opengl-sgraph-renderer/sg_structure.md

-This program implements a simple scene graph, and renders it.

 A scene graph has various kinds of nodes:

 1. Group node: a logical grouping of other nodes in the graph.
 It can have zero or more children.